MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-initialize.md

 ---
-Description: 'The Initialize method prepares the IByteBuffer object for use.
-This method must be called prior to calling any other methods in the IByteBuffer interface.' ms.assetid: '1b22e693-0add-4b80-a2c4-925ebd3ab3a6'
+Description: The Initialize method prepares the IByteBuffer object for use.
+This method must be called prior to calling any other methods in the IByteBuffer interface. ms.assetid: 1b22e693-0add-4b80-a2c4-925ebd3ab3a6
-title: 'IByteBuffer::Initialize method'
+title: IByteBufferInitialize method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::Initialize method

 \[The **Initialize** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **Initialize** method prepares the [**IByteBuffer**](ibytebuffer.md) object for use.
 This method must be called prior to calling any other methods in the **IByteBuffer** interface.